 The Bigger Picture

-The restoration and protection of coastal marine ecosystems may also encourage foreign investment that can help drive local sustainable development and foster the growth of human and natural capital throughout a broader economic region.
+Healthy and productive coastal ecosystems can equally help people, animals, and the environment all at once.
+They provide nursery areas for young animals, prevent shoreline erosion from coastal waves and storms, support tourism and recreation, and create alternative livelihoods for local communities that are less harmful to the environment.
+Longer-term, the restoration and protection of coastal marine ecosystems may also encourage foreign investment that can drive local sustainable development and foster the growth of human and natural capital throughout a broader economic region.

 Read a few of our key conservation initiatives highlights from our latest annual report.